ibm-cloud-docs/watsonx-ai-saas-automation/troubleshoot-validate.md

 {: #troubleshoot-validate}
 {: troubleshoot}

-The Watsonx AI SaaS deployable architecture validation.
+You must have a successful Watsonx AI SaaS deployable architecture validation.
 {: shortdesc}

-The validation of a Watsonx AI SaaS deployable architecture IBM Cloud projects configuration failed.
+The validation of a Watsonx AI SaaS deployable architecture for IBM Cloud projects configuration failed.
 {: tsSymptoms}

 The Watsonx AI SaaS requires setting several input parameters during the configuration phase.
-Most frequent reason for failures during the validation is a bad value set for some of those parameters.
+The most common reason for failures during the validation is because of a bad value set for some of those parameters.
 {: tsCauses}

-If the validation process does not finish successfully, look at the IBM Cloud projects configuration logs.
+If the validation process does not finish successfully, look at the {{site.data.keyword.Bluemix_notm}} projects configuration logs.
-These logs typically provide the information about the root cause of the issue.causes of the issue.
+These logs typically provide the information about the root cause of the issue.

 If you can't validate successfully, follow these steps:

-1. Make sure that you comply with the prerequisites in the [planning](/docs/watsonx-ai-saas-automation?topic=watsonx-ai-saas-automation-planning)) topic.
+1. Make sure that you completed the prerequisites in the [planning](/docs/watsonx-ai-saas-automation?topic=watsonx-ai-saas-automation-planning)) topic.
 2. Check the values of the inputs.

-    From the **Configurations** tab in your project, click the name of your deployable architecture > **Edit**.
-Review the input parameters and save the configuration.
+      1. From the **Configurations** tab in your project, click the name of your deployable architecture.
+      2. Click **Edit**.
+Review the input parameters.
+      3. Save the configuration.
-3. Validate again the configuration changes.
+3. Validate the configuration changes again.

-If the issue persists, [open a case](/docs/watsonx-ai-saas-automation?topic=watsonx-ai-saas-automation-help-and-support) in the {{site.data.keyword.cloud_notm}} support center.
+If the issue continues, [open a case](/docs/watsonx-ai-saas-automation?topic=watsonx-ai-saas-automation-help-and-support) in the {{site.data.keyword.cloud_notm}} support center.
 {: tsResolve}